Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/02-validate.md

     ```

     This command populates Azure Search and Cosmos DB with product and customer data from Contoso Outdoors.
 It also builds and deploys a shell endpoint to the container app, which we will update in the next section.
 This will take a few minutes.

+    !!! info "If you're curious, the code to populate the databases is found in Python Notebooks in `data` folder of the repository."

 1. Refresh the Container App in tab 5️⃣ - it will update to say "Hello world" ✅